 Basic vs Diluted EPS – Why It’s Important?

-For investor and analysts, it is very important to understand the difference between the two.
-If you pick a wrong EPS figure, you may end with a misleading PE (price to earnings ratio), dividend-adjusted PEG ratio, PEG ratio and more.
-Calculation of all these ratios involve the use the EPS, and all these ratios are very important for calculating the financial health of a company.
+For investors and analysts, it is very important to understand the difference between the two.
+If you pick the wrong EPS figure, you may end with a misleading PE (price to earnings ratio), dividend-adjusted PEG ratio, PEG ratio, etc. Calculation of all these ratios involves the use of the EPS, and all these ratios are very important for calculating the company’s financial health.

 Moreover, the FASB (Financial Accounting Standard Board) has made it mandatory for the companies to report Basic and Diluted EPS every quarter.
 So, it is a must for analysts and investors to know about each of them.

-We now know that Basic EPS is a simple indicator of the financial health of a company.
+We now know that Basic EPS is a simple indicator of a company’s financial health.
 On the other hand, Diluted EPS goes into more detail to give earnings per share.
 Many see Diluted EPS as superior as it reveals how the company would perform if the investors exercise all the convertible securities.

 For better understanding, one can calculate both the EPS figures.
-If a major difference comes between the two numbers, then one should carry further investigations.
-This difference could mean that a significant amount of income is not available to the investors as it is tied up with the convertible securities.1,2
+If a major difference comes between the two numbers, then one should carry out further investigations.
+This difference could mean that a significant amount of income is not available to the investors as it is tied up with convertible securities.